amd-jnovotny/hipBLASLt/docs/reference/ext-reference.rst

 After the instance is created, you can set the problem using the API.
 The API might require the following structures:

-*  ``GemmProblemType`` allows you to change the problem type after the instance is initialized.
+*  ``GemmProblemType``: This lets you to change the problem type after the instance is initialized.

    .. note::